stylesuxx/v3xctrl/docs/Troubleshooting.md

 ## SSH connection
 If after installation and first boot, you can not connect via SSH, check the following:

-- Make sure your client gets assigned an IP address by your router
+- Make sure your streamer gets assigned an IP address by your router
 - Make sure you are using the correct hostname
 - Try connecting to IP directly instead of using the hostname

 ### No IP assigned
-If on the router you can not see your client in the list of connected devices, it is very likely that you did not set your WiFi credentials correctly when flashing the image.
+If on the router you can not see your streamer in the list of connected devices, it is very likely that you did not set your WiFi credentials correctly when flashing the image.
 Double check the settings and flash the image again.

 ## Config Server
 The webserver for configuration is started by default after installing the package.

 ### Can not connect
 The webserver is by default running on port `5000` and can be accessed via `http://$CLIENT_IP:5000/`.
-If the client is in Access Point mode, you will be able to connect via `http://192.168.23.1:5000`.
+If the streamer is in Access Point mode, you will be able to connect via `http://192.168.23.1:5000`.

 If you can not connect to the webserver, check the following: